Secure CheckoutPersonal information is secured with SSL technology.

 @qu:...an excellent handbook...

-Klaus Friedrich is an emeritus Professor at the Institute for Composite Materials (IVW GmbH), Technical University of Kaiserslautern, Germany.
-He is an editorial board member of several key journals in the area, including Composites Science and Technology, contributes to committees and conferences internationally related to composite materials, and has received numerous awards and honours throughout his prolific research career.
+Klaus Friedrich is an Emeritus Professor at the Institute for Composite Materials (IVW GmbH), Technical University of Kaiserslautern, Germany.
+He is an editorial board member of several key journals in the area, including Composites Science and Technology, Tribology International, and J. Material Science.
+He also contributes to international committees and conferences related to composite materials and has received numerous awards and honors throughout his prolific research career.

 Emeritus Professor, Institute for Composite Materials (IVW GmbH), Technical University of Kaiserslautern, Germany